 The term "payout" refers to disbursing funds, often seen as a sum of money awarded as a prize or compensation.
 According to the Merriam-Webster dictionary, a payout is defined as an “act of payoff,” which signifies the reception of money or material gain.
-This concept is predominantly utilized within the financial sector, including banking, investments, and gambling, to denote money awarded to an individual.
+This concept is predominantly utilized within the financial sector, including banking, prop trading, investments, and gambling, to denote money awarded to an individual.

 On the contrary, "withdrawal" refers to removing money from an account.
 The Merriam-Webster dictionary defines withdrawal as the “act of taking money out of a place of deposit or investment.”